Accounts and Allocations

-Endeavour is the CARC's condo HPC cluster.
-As part of the Condo Cluster Program (CCP), researchers can lease/subscribe to their own dedicated compute nodes.
+Endeavour is CARC's HPC condo cluster.
+As part of the Condo Cluster Program (CCP), researchers can purchase or subscribe to their own dedicated compute nodes.
 The CCP gives researchers the convenience of having their own dedicated compute nodes, without the responsibility of purchasing and maintaining the nodes themselves.

 Storage resource allocations

-If more than 10 TB is needed, a PI can request additional storage space through the CARC User Portal.
-The additional storage space in excess of the first 10 TB is a paid service.
-Additional storage space can be added in increments of 5 TB, and the current price is $40/TB/year.
+If more than 10 TB is needed, a PI can request additional storage space at a cost.
+Additional storage can be added in increments of 5 TB, and the current price is $40/TB/year.
 For example, when a PI requires 20 TB total of space, the annual cost for the data storage space will be:

 20 TB per year = 10 TB free + (10 x $40/TB/year) = $400 annual cost

 If you're requesting a new storage allocation and require more than 10 TB, you can request your allocation in the User Portal and indicate the amount of storage you need (in 5 TB increments).
 See the Request New Allocation user guide for more information.

 If you have an existing storage allocation but would like to increase the amount of storage, please submit a help ticket under the "Accounts/Access" category.
 Please include your project ID, desired allocation size, and reason for this increase.
 The CARC team will consult with you to determine your needs and the total cost.